chaoskagami/ftpde/README.md

 Commands that have problems
 ---------------------------

 - LIST - Needs proper user support, or at very least to specify proper relative permissions.
-Can actually do `ls params FILE` on a PC.
-This is only relevant on PC.
+Can actually do `ls params FILE` on posix.
+This is only relevant on posix.
-- SITE - Okay, this is maybe debatable, but SITE CHMOD 755 file is useful for linux.

 Stubbed Commands that need proper functionality
 -----------------------------------------------

 - ALLO - Should run fallocate if available.
 - MODE - Only stream is supported.
-Compressed and block would be nice.
+I'd like to implement the 'Z' extension mode to save bandwidth.
 - STRU -
 - TYPE - ASCII mode is needed.
 Thankfully binary is the one implemented.
 - STOU
+- SITE CHMOD - Should function as chmod(1) on a system which supports it.
+Currently 200 stub.

 NYI, but should be implemented
 ------------------------------